ccswbs/UoGd7-Training/sidebar.md

 For help with creating menus, see the [Managing Menus](menuitems.md) page.

-There are two main methods for creating sidebar menus.
+There are two main methods for creating sidebar menus: Panels and Blocks.

 ## 1. Panels Method